Seravo/wordpress/README.md

 * [Adminer](http://www.adminer.org/) for a graphical interface to manage your database
 * [BrowserSync](http://browsersync.io) as automatic testing middleware for WordPress

+Mailcatcher can be used to emulate emails use mailcatcher.wordpress.dev (vagrant).

 ### Defaults

 After installation navigate to http://wordpress.dev or run `vagrant ssh` to get started.
 The domain can be changed by changing ```config.yml``` and it is recommended you switch the default wordress.dev to something else.